Kristen McGuire

-Kristen McGuire is an American voice actress and script writer affiliated with Funimation and Bang Zoom!
-Entertainment.
+Kristen Maegan McGuire (born August 27, 1985) is an American voice actress.
 She started as a comic book artist, before later joining Funimation as a voice actress.
-Some of her noteworthy roles include Milim Nava a in That Time I Got Reincarnated as a Slime, Ruri in Dr. Stone, Chiyo Kurihara in Prison School, Senko in the English dub of The Helpful Fox Senko-san, and Alice in The Duke of Death and His Maid.
+Some of her noteworthy roles for Funimation and Sentai Studios include Milim Nava in That Time I Got Reincarnated as a Slime, Akane Kurokawa in Oshi no Ko, Ruri in Dr. Stone, Chiyo Kurihara in Prison School, Senko in The Helpful Fox Senko-san, and Alice in The Duke of Death and His Maid.

 Biography

 McGuire started working professionally as a comic artist.
 She was later invited to a comic book convention as a guest of honor, where she met a voice actor with Funimation.
 After hearing Funimation offered open auditions, she decided to apply.
 Five months later in June 2013, she was asked to come in for an audition, where she was cast as minor characters in a Funimation dub.

+Personal life

+McGuire was diagnosed with type 1 diabetes at age 21.

 In 2021, McGuire became engaged with fellow voice actor Clifford Chapin.
+The couple have since been married.